Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 By evaluating and adjusting practices, they pave the way for successful learning, allowing for deeper understanding and improved strategies tailored to individual needs.
 It's a vital tool for enhancing the quality and responsiveness of teaching methods.

-• Continuous Learning: Emphasizes lifelong improvement.
+• Continuous Learning: Emphasises lifelong improvement.

 • Personal Growth: Encourages self-improvement in teaching.